tinko26/ao/docs/api/src/ao_sys/ao_mail.h.md

 };
 ```

-This type represents the fetching of a mail.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `mail` | The mail that has been fetched. |
 | `mailbox` | The mailbox. |